Pia007/Jubilee/README.md

 ### Continued development

-This project will continue to be developed with as I learn to use more technologies.
+This project will continue to be developed as I learn to use more technologies.

 ## Author